 The Chromecast is a pretty simple device and if you’re having difficulties, the first thing you should do is try restarting your Chromecast, the device you’re trying to cast from or your router or modem.
 You might be surprised how effective this tried-and-true method of troubleshooting is for the majority of issues.

-Along with a Netflix-friendly VPN, you can use your Chromecast anywhere in the world, whether that’s at home, at a friend’s house or even travelling the globe.
+Along with a Netflix-friendly VPN, you can use your Chromecast anywhere in the world, whether that’s at home, at a friend’s house or even traveling the globe.
 Chromecasts are wonderful devices and paired with Netflix you may find yourself spending a little more time on the couch than you’d thought.

 It’s convenient and incredibly easy, as you’ve seen today, but if you have any questions or concerns please comment below.
 Feel free to share this article with any friends or family and show them how easy it is to watch Netflix on the Chromecast or Chromecast 2.
 Thank you for reading.